 Black and white

 The film fell into the public domain and has been available in poor quality editions for decades.
 The Film Foundation and the UCLA Film & Television Archive restored the film 2012.
-We only list high quality editions at Stream On Demand.
+That restored version is available on Kanopy, which is available through most public and college library systems.
+Be wary of other editions.

 The Chase has been around for decades on VHS and DVD in inferior (and some downright miserable) editions.
 Kino Classics presents a restoration funded by The Film Foundation funded and undertaken by the UCLA Film & Television Archive in 2012.
 The results are a quantum leap in quality from those earlier versions.
 While it will likely never look as good as the great studio noirs, it is clean and clear and damage free, with restored contrasts that pulls the sea of shadow of the film’s nightmarish from the swamp of earlier versions and reveals the gorgeous photography of Planer.